tcellerier/jdigiclock/README.md

 ## Install
-* Require Jquery library
+* Require Jquery library (cf. code below)
-* Insert the code below in your html page :
+* Insert the code below in your html page and change the parameters to fit your needs :
 ```
 <html>
 <head>